c2sandu/Easy-ExtRoot/README.md

 # Easy-ExtRoot
-Ready made firmware file for TPLink TL-MR3020 router for using extroot
+Ready made firmware file for TPLink TL-MR3020 router(new: also for Hame MPR-A1 clones)  for using extroot

 Home page:
 https://yunofun.wordpress.com/easy-extroot/